matpalm/bnn/README.md

 * `--export-pngs centroids` to export output bitmaps equivalent as those made by `./materialise_label_db.py`
 * `--export-pngs predictions` to export explicit model output (i.e. before connected components post processing)

+<b>NOTE: given the above step that only runs a short period on a small dataset we DON'T expect this to give
+a great result; these instructions are more included to prove the plumbing works...</b>

 ```
 ./predict.py \
 --run r12 \